LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

 We suggest reading the rest of this page before diving into the code.
 Since this is the first time you are pulling from our GitHub repository, you will need to set up your new PAT, create a directory on your computer to store your work, and practice with the terminal.
 You will do great!

+### Starter Code
+When you have finished reading through the instructions, use this [starter code](https://github.com/LaunchCodeEducation/js-hello-world) to complete your first program.

 ## Open your terminal

 You will use the terminal to create a location to store the code repos.
 The terminal will also communicate with GitHub.